massich/research_pub/README.md

     * [ ] Acknowledgment
     * [ ] collaborating partners (hospitals, companies)
     * [ ] Your own published work (including online publications) must be cited in the third person.
+    * [ ] Your own work that is in press or accepted for publication and thus not available for the reviewers should be listed as "Anonymous" (with no other information) in the bibliography.
+For example: "In [5], Muller and Doe have proposed ..." is not acceptable if [5] is listed as "Anonymous".
+    * [ ] You may reveal anonymized citations to the primary PC member (the one assigning the external reviewers) using the submission form.
+This information will not be known to external reviewers or secondary PC members (the ones making accept/reject recommendations for your paper).
+You may upload anonymized reprints of such papers as supplementary material.
+    * [ ] Anonymize your PDF file.
+Note that PDF creator programs may accidentally leave Author information in the file header.

 How ?
 -----